Throne of Glass was the second book I read this past August,

 The objective: Try not to fall in love with Celaena.

 The outcome: Failure.
-(Yes, even Celaena falls in love with herself.)
+Complete.
+Failure.
+Even Celaena falls in love with herself.

 Is it okay for me to read?

 Some mild profanity.

 Violence • • • • •

 The main protagonist is an assassin, so she undergoes many violent circumstances, including some gruesome deaths and murders.
 A few fight scenes and some swordplay.

 The Crown Prince has a players’ reputation.
 There’s some kissing and innuendo aimed at Celaena.

 For more about my content ratings and what they mean, click here.